frnorth/note/C/note.md

 #define defprint(type, x) printf(#x ": %" #type"\n", x)
 ```
 24. C/learn/chapter5/pointer.c -- same string constant has the same address.
 And for `int a[10];`,`a` and `&a` both means the address of `a[10]`.
+25. C programing languange page 135 -- ... since the size of the array is completely determined at compile time. ... that meas sizeof can be implemented for any object, and then, we make amazing out of the result.